lmorchard/blog.lmorchard.com/posts/2022-06-07-finley-and-charley/index.md

 Finley sighed, waited a beat for Quinn to wander off, then left for the day.

+Outside, the orbital lights were set for twilight.
+The sidewalk curved gently up and away, following the internal arc of the wheel.
+Not a lot of foot traffic at this hour, but Finley followed it past the facades of neighboring offices.

+At the tram station, Finley hustled into a half-full car before the doors closed.
+They found a seat to settle in and buckle up.
+The tram accelerated away.

 * * *

 Quinn saw Finley exit, making them the last one in the office.
 Time to ship their contribution.